aadiG17/quiz-automation-project/quiz_automation_sele/README.md

 Notes
 - The script's exact behavior depends on the current contents of `test_quiz.py`.
 Review that file to confirm assumptions (browser type, waits, selectors, screenshot filenames).
-- If you'd like, I can:
-  - Add a `requirements.txt` and a small runner script that starts the local server, runs the test headlessly, and collects screenshots.
-  - Modify `test_quiz.py` to use `webdriver-manager` for easier driver handling.